Current and Past Community-Based Restoration Projects

-Pacific Southwest - California and Hawaii
+Pacific Southwest: California and Hawaii

 Garcia River Estuary Salmonid Habitat Enhancement Implementation

-The Nature Conservancy will be awarded up to $2,862,064 over three years to enhance in-channel and floodplain habitat for coho and other salmonids in the lower Garcia River and estuary.
+The Nature Conservancy was awarded up to $2,862,064 over three years to enhance in-channel and floodplain habitat for coho and other salmonids in the lower Garcia River and estuary.
 Coho salmon in the Garcia River in northern California are one of twelve independent populations within the Central California Coast coho salmon evolutionarily significant unit, a NOAA Species in the Spotlight.

 Kawaihae Watershed Restoration

 The Kohala Center was awarded $1,500,000 to reduce land-based sediment runoff in the Kawaihae watershed within the West Hawaii Habitat Focus Area.
 The project will erect 12 miles of fencing to protect 8,500 acres, remove more than 1,000 feral goats from the landscape, and revegetate a 10-acre riparian corridor with native trees and shrubs.
 This will restore one of the most degraded watersheds in the region and will improve the health and function of the nearshore coral reef ecosystem.

 Lawrence Creek Reconnection of Critical Off-Channel Salmon Habitat